 The Snake of the Festival is the God of Creation, and he seems to have no problems showing off: infinite power, immunity to flame, Prehensile Hair, and a sword that causes anyone who tries blocking it to sustain heavy injuries (Blutsager).
 Plus the whole "Creator" bit.

 Shinigami started Shibusen to have humans fight kishin because he could not.
-If he had been freed from Death City when Asura was, the main cast would have had nothing to do.
+If he had been freed from Death City when Asura was, the main cast would have had nothing to do because he was strong enough to defeat him on his on.
 As it is, he's kept effectively useless (combat-wise at the very least) within Death City while the students and his beleaguered staff do the dirty work for him.
 Aside from the one fight when Asura was inside the city, all we get is tantalising hints via flashbacks and his son, of what this grim reaper's capable of.

 Deconstructed with Excalibur; it is the most powerful sword in existence, but he is too annoying to be tolerated by anyone.